wisemuffin/nsw-doe-data-stack-in-a-box/README.md

 - dynamic check for dbt's manifest.json not working.
 For now will always parse dbt project.
 - duckdb locks from different processes.
 Think this is solved in duckdb 0.10.0?
 - pandas to duckdb io manager (see notes in jaffle shop raw_orders_py when recieves empty df then it wont use the dtypes from dataframe when building db objects. i.e. strings are getting convereted to int32...
-- auto start dagster in codespace and popup webserver but also want evidence-dev to also pop up?
-  - "postStartCommand": "task dag" does this mean the codesandbox wont closed down?
-  - also need to find way to stop process so can make changes whilst editing
 - great expecations 🌿 feature/great-expectations
   - i really want to test with GE and use the quarantine pattern for data like in: https://youtu.be/wAayC-J9TsU?si=MYx_eG3ZOB_q_LDS
   - dagster isnt maintaining dagster_ge [🔗 link](https://github.com/dagster-io/dagster/blob/1.6.13/examples/with_great_expectations/README.md)